shanewhiteman/keep/README.md

 ### <mark>WARNING</mark>: Not recommended for serious use!
 ----------------------------------------------------------
-This application, while it may produce passwords that reach some degree of "safe", or even protect the user's information to a certain level as well, isn't to be used seriously as it doesn't implement any cyber security measures that holds a candle to other well known applications (bitwarden, lastpass, etc..)
+This application, while it may produce passwords that reach some degree of "safe", or even protect the user's information to a certain level as well, isn't to be used seriously as it doesn't implement any cyber security measures that holds a candle to other well known password manager applications (bitwarden, lastpass, etc..)

 This is a hobby project done in my free time.